monooleate/myDevPortfolio/README.md

 ## About Me

-In this section, I will introduce myself and provide a brief background about my journey from a chemical engineer to a full-stack developer.
-I will highlight my passion for coding, problem-solving abilities, and my unique perspective in tackling technical challenges.
+In this section, you can introduce yourself and provide a brief background about your journey to a developer.
+You will highlight your passion for coding, problem-solving abilities, and unique perspective in tackling technical challenges.

 ## Resume